-400 Dopamine greater than or equal to 3 mcg/kg/min 401 402 This status is valid for up to 14 days from submission of the Heart Status 3 403 Justification Form After the initial 14 days this status can be extended by the 404 transplant program every 14 days by submission of another Heart Status 3 405 Justification Form if the candidate remains, admitted to the hospital that registered the 405 candidate on the waiting list and the candidate remains supported by ongoing use of 400 the qualifying instrone therapy and at least one of the following: 407 ine qualitying include inerapy and at least one of the following.
-408 • Invasive pulmonary artery catheter or daily hemodynamic monitoring to measure 409 cardiac output and left ventricular filling pressures 410 Cardiac index less than 2.2 L/min/m2 on the current medical regimen 411 Failed attempt to wean the inotrope support documented by one of the following: 412 Cardiac index less than 2.2 L/min/m2 during dose reduction 413 Increase in serum creatinine by 20% over the value immediately prior to, and 414 within 24 hours of, inotrope dose reduction 415 Increase in arterial lactate to greater than 2.5 mmol/L 416 SvO2 <50% measured by central venous catheter 417 6.1.C.iii Mechanical Circulatory Support Device (MCSD) with 418 Hemolysis 440 419 A candidate s transplant program may assign a candidate to adult status 3 if the 420 candidate is supported by an MCSD and is not experiencing device malfunction, but 421 is experiencing hemolysis, as evidenced by both of the following: 422 423 1.
-Iwo separate blood samples measured within 48 hours of each other confirming 424 markers of active hemolysis as evidenced by at least two of the following criteria: 425 Lactate dehydrogenase (LDH) at least 2.5 times the upper limit of normal at 426 the laboratory reference range 427 Plasma free hemoglobin greater than 20 mg/dL 428 Hemoglobinuria 429 2.
-Documentation of at least one attempt to treat the condition using an intravenous 430 anticoagulant, intravenous anti-platelet agent, or thrombolytic, with persistent or 431 recurrent hemolysis 432 This status is valid for up to 14 days from submission of the Heart Status 3 433 Justification Form After the initial 14 days this status can be extended by the 131 transplant program over 11 days by submission of another.
-Heart Status 2 434 435 Lustification Form 435 Sustineation form.
-430 6.1.C.iv Mechanical Circulatory Support Device (MCSD) with 400 438 439 A candidate's transplant program may assign a candidate to adult status 3 if the 440 candidate is supported by an MCSD and is experiencing pump thrombosis as 441 evidenced by at least one of the following: 442 443 • Visually detected thrombus in a paracorporeal ventricular assist device (VAD) 444 Transient ischemic attack stroke or peripheral thromboembolic event non- 445 invasive testing to exclude intracardiac thrombus in all candidates and significant 446 carotid artery disease in candidates with a neurological event 117 This status is valid for up to 14 days from submission of the Usert Status 2 447 Inis status is valid for up to 14 days from submission of the Heart Status 3 440 Justification Form.
+400 Dopamine greater than or equal to 3 mcg/kg/min 401 402 This status is valid for up to 14 days from submission of the Heart Status 3 403 Justification Form.
+After the initial 14 days, this status can be extended by the 404 transplant program every 14 days by submission of another Heart Status 3 405 Justification Form if the candidate remains admitted to the hospital that registered the 406 candidate on the waiting list, and the candidate remains supported by ongoing use of 407 the qualifying inotrope therapy and at least one of the following: 408 • Invasive pulmonary artery catheter or daily hemodynamic monitoring to measure 409 cardiac output and left ventricular filling pressures 410 Cardiac index less than 2.2 L/min/m2 on the current medical regimen 411 • Failed attempt to wean the inotrope support documented by one of the following: 412 Cardiac index less than 2.2 L/min/m2 during dose reduction 413 Cardiac index less than 2.2 L/min/m2 during dose reduction Increase in serum creatinine by 20% over the value immediately prior to, and 414 within 24 hours of, inotrope dose reduction 415 o Increase in arterial lactate to greater than 2.5 mmol/L 416 SvO2 <50% measured by central venous catheter 447 C 4 C iii Maahaniaal Circulataru Cunnart Davica (MCCD) with 417 6.1.C.iii Mechanical Circulatory Support Device (MCSD) with 418 Hemolysis 419 A candidate's transplant program may assign a candidate to adult status 3 if the 420 candidate is supported by an MCSD and is not experiencing device malfunction, but 421 is experiencing hemolysis, as evidenced by both of the following: 422 423 1.
+Two separate blood samples measured within 48 hours of each other confirming 424 markers of active hemolysis as evidenced by at least two of the following criteria: 425 Lactate dehydrogenase (LDH) at least 2.5 times the upper limit of normal at 426 the laboratory reference range 427 Plasma free hemoglobin greater than 20 mg/dL 428 Hemoglobinuria 429 2.
+Documentation of at least one attempt to treat the condition using an intravenous 430 anticoagulant, intravenous anti-platelet agent, or thrombolytic, with persistent or 431 recurrent hemolysis 432 This status is valid for up to 14 days from submission of the Heart Status 3 433 Justification Form.
+After the initial 14 days, this status can be extended by the 434 transplant program every 14 days by submission of another Heart Status 3 435 Justification Form.
+436 437 6.1.C.iv Mechanical Circulatory Support Device (MCSD) with 438 Pump Thrombosis 439 A candidate's transplant program may assign a candidate to adult status 3 if the 440 candidate is supported by an MCSD and is experiencing pump thrombosis as 441 evidenced by at least one of the following: 442 and the state of the following.
+443 Visually detected thrombus in a paracorporeal ventricular assist device (VAD) 444 Transient ischemic attack, stroke, or peripheral thromboembolic event, non- 445 invasive testing to exclude intracardiac thrombus in all candidates, and significant 446 carotid artery disease in candidates with a neurological event 447 This status is valid for up to 14 days from submission of the Heart Status 3 448 Justification Form.
 After the initial 14 days, this status can be extended by the 449 transplant program every 14 days by submission of another Heart Status 3 450 Justification Form.